 New Tech and New Platforms Bring New Support Woes

-One of the challenges of adopting any new platform or technology is getting your team fluent in using the new event technology.
-As tech tools become both more numerous and more complex, the technical side of using those tools grows more difficult, too.
+One of the challenges of adopting any new technology is getting your team fluent in using the new event management software.
+As tech tools become more numerous and complex, the technical side of using those tools grows more complicated, too.

-Providers of event technology need to step up their support game and, in some cases, improve their onboarding efforts.
-Clients who never get comfortable with a tool or platform aren’t likely to stick with that tool or platform.
+Event technology providers need to step up their support game and, in some cases, streamline their onboarding efforts.
+Clients who never get comfortable with an event app aren’t likely to stick with it.

-Another solution to the challenge of support is partnering with a better events enablement partner, one that understands the intricacies of hybrid events.
-Or, better still, event planners can partner with an event tech firm that offers its own, well-supported virtual event platform.
+Another solution to the challenge of support is partnering with a suitable events enablement partner that understands the intricacies of hybrid events.
+Or, better still, event organizers can partner with an event tech firm offering its own well-supported virtual event platform.
 (We think Parallel.live is a great place to start!)

 Better Use of Analytics, More Focus on Engagement

-Virtual events platforms certainly offer better analytics than even the most tech-forward in-person events.
-You know who is planning to attend, who shows up, how long they stay, what they watch or participate in, and more.
+Virtual events platforms offer better analytics than even the most tech-forward in-person events.
+You know who plans to attend, who shows up, how long they stay, what they watch or participate in, and more.

 The analytics data is richer, but interpreting it remains challenging.
-The event planners (and vendors) that can turn these troves of data into actionable insights in 2022 will see significant gains from doing so.
+Corporate planners (and vendors) that can turn these troves of data into actionable insights this year will see significant gains from doing so.

-Engagement also remains a focus for 2022, but here again, the key is finding the right strategy.
-Digital engagement is different: people pop in and out much more casually than they would if they booked flights to New York for the same content.
+Engagement also remains a focus for 2023, but here again, the key is finding the right strategy.
+Digital engagement is different: people check in and out much more casually than if they booked flights to New York for the same content.

 Expecting engagement numbers to reach similar levels to in-person events isn’t realistic in most contexts.
 Still, engagement matters, and putting causes and motivations to any perceived lapses in engagement can help an event planner iterate, improving engagement for the next event on the calendar.